Sebobo/Shel.Neos.Hyphens/README.md

 Therefore this package provides a manual way to insert them.
 You should be careful with using the CSS based hyphenation in combination with the manual hyphens as the result can be unexpected.

-It's compatible with Neos CMS 3.3 and 4.x with the Neos.Ui 2+.
+It's compatible with Neos CMS 4.3, 5 and 7.

 ## Example